pwilmart/Mammalian_sperm_PXD003164/README.md

 ## PSM ID Charts

 Peptide-spectrum-match counts are a relatively unbiased metric to compare.
 Peptide counts are not as informative and protein counts includes all of the assumptions inherent in protein inference and protein-level error control.
-We can see some obvious evolutionary patterns in the PSM counts.
+We can see some obvious patterns in the PSM counts.

 ![Sheep Max](images/Slide1.png)